ShuJing09/SQL_Job_Analysis/README.md

 - Programming language like **SQL** (8 counts) is the most in-demand skills and **Python** (7 counts) came in second.
 - Visualization tools like **Tableau** (6 counts) and **PowerBI** (2 counts) highlight their importance in a Data Analyst’s skill set.
-- ❗❗Based on the dataset, these are key skills required for top-paying data analyst roles, reflecting the tools commonly used in their daily work.❗❗
+- Based on the dataset, these are key skills required for top-paying data analyst roles, reflecting the tools commonly used in their daily work.

 ## 3. In-Demand Skills for Data Analysts